Cancerbackup: Symptoms

 Women who have had treatment for breast cancer should always discuss any new pain which lasts more than two weeks with their doctor.
 It is very understandable to worry that a new ache or pain means the cancer has spread, but the cause is very often an everyday ache or muscle strain.
 Your doctor will do tests to find the cause of any continuing pain, which can help to put your mind at rest.

-When bones are affected by secondary cancer cells, increased amounts of calcium (the substance that helps to build bones) may be released into the blood.
+When bones are affected by secondary cancer cells, extra calcium (the substance that helps to build bones) may be released into the blood.
 Too much calcium in the blood is called hypercalcaemia.
 It can cause symptoms such as tiredness, feeling sick, constipation, thirst and confusion.
-However, in many people hypercalcaemia is discovered during a blood test before any symptoms develop.
+However, in many cases hypercalcaemia is discovered during a blood test before any symptoms develop.

 Secondary breast cancer in a bone can be treated.
 For most women, treatment can be started long before the bone becomes weak enough to break or cause severe pain.